reactjs/react.dev/src/content/learn/passing-props-to-a-component.md

 <Hint>

-Any JSX you put inside of a component's tag will be passed as the `children` prop to that component.
+Any JSX you put inside of a Component's tag will be passed as the `children` prop to that Component.

 </Hint>